 Transboundary cooperation is highly site-specific and can differ in intensity and quality.
 While many adjacent protected areas are managed independently, transboundary protected areas are jointly managed by a multitude of different formats.
-These may include:
+These may include the following formats for close cooperation:

-Formats for close cooperation:
+- Existing bilateral/multilateral relations between the nature conservation governments of the countries concerned (e.g. Ramsar sites in Hungary and its neighbouring countries) - Joint nature conservation policies and/or common management strategies/plans providing zoning of the territories and defining specific regimes (e.g. National park Thayatal, or the Transboundary UNESCO Biosphere Reserve Mura-Drava-Danube)

-- Joint nature conservation policies and/or common management strategies/plans for both sites (e.g. National park Thayatal (AT, CZ); - A common management committee (e.g. for the Trinational Wadden Sea Heritage site, see Box 7); - Co-managed sites with letters or declarations of cooperation; - Managed by a European Group of Territorial Cooperation (e.g. the Meseta Iberica Biosphere Reserve, see Box 7); - Partnerships of chairmen in the local advisory councils for protected areas; - Designation as Transboundary Biosphere Reserves or cross-border Geopark (e.g. Biosphere reserves between ES and PT (Meseta Ibérica, Tejo-Tajo, Gerês) or the Geopark Karawanken (AT/SI), see Box 7); - Common membership at European diploma (e.g. TransParcNet, the network of all certified EUROPARC Transboundary Parks); - Joint projects that are nationally funded or funded via LIFE programme or INTERREG; - Common training initiatives; - Annual meetings of involved regional authorities; - Exchange via the Common Environmental Information System (SEIS) in the Eastern Partnership countries; - Informal cooperation (e.g. in the North Sea between NL, UK and DE).
+- A joint management/steering committee (e.g. for the Trinational Wadden Sea Heritage site, see Box 8; or the Lake Fertő/Lake Neusiedler See National Park), working groups and in some cases additional national steering groups - Co-managed sites with letters or declarations of cooperation - Managed by a European Group of Territorial Cooperation (e.g. the Meseta Iberica Biosphere Reserve, see Box 8) - Established coordination offices to facilitate the continuous cooperation process; for the marine Pelagos Sanctuary declared by France, Monaco and Italy, cooperation is managed through the Secretariat of the Agreement Nature Reserve - Partnerships of chairmen in the local advisory councils for protected areas - Common membership in a trans-European protected area programme (e.g. TransParcNet, the network of all certified EUROPARC Transboundary Parks) - Joint projects that are nationally funded or funded via LIFE programme or INTERREG - Long traditions for common monitoring schemes and interpretation in Nordic countries and Russia (e.g. in the Pasvik Nature Reserve and the Russian Pasvik Zapovedn), though dialogue with Russian authorities is currently on hold due to the war in Ukraine - Common training initiatives - Annual meetings of involved regional/local management authorities - Exchange via the Common Environmental Information System (SEIS) in the Eastern Partnership countries - Informal cooperation (e.g. in the North Sea between NL, UK and DE)